shawjitesh/LeetCode75/README.md

 ## 🚀 Recent Updates

+- **🆕 Added Domino and Tromino Tiling** - Added dynamic programming solution with efficient O(n) approach for counting tilings of a 2×n board using dominoes and trominoes with optimized recurrence relation
+- **🆕 Added House Robber** - Added dynamic programming solution with efficient O(n) approach for finding maximum money that can be robbed without robbing adjacent houses using optimal substructure
+- **🆕 Added Min Cost Climbing Stairs** - Added dynamic programming solution with efficient O(1) space approach for finding minimum cost to reach top of staircase using space-optimized DP
+- **🆕 Added Nth Tribonacci Number** - Added dynamic programming solution with efficient O(n) approach for calculating tribonacci numbers using bottom-up DP
 - **🆕 Added Find Peak Element** - Added binary search solution with efficient O(log n) approach for finding peak elements in array using right neighbor comparison
 - **🆕 Added Successful Pairs of Spells and Potions** - Added binary search solution with efficient O(m log n) approach for finding successful spell-potion pairs using sorted potions and binary search threshold finding
 - **🆕 Added Smallest Number in Infinite Set** - Added heap solution with efficient O(log n) approach for managing infinite set of positive integers using priority queue for added-back numbers and current smallest tracking